Press Brake Parts and Functions Explained

 Press Brake Front Support

-The front support arms of the press brake are attached to the T-groove or linear guide located in front of the machine.
-They have been designed with a manually adjustable back position claw.
+The front support arms of the press brake are integral components affixed to the T-groove or linear guide positioned at the machine’s front face.
+These arms feature a manually adjustable back position claw, enhancing versatility and precision in sheet metal handling.

 Press Brake Pedal Switch